-The Loan Participation Program (LPP) was established in 1996 to assist low income farmers secure loans and make down payments.
+The Loan Participation Program (LPP) was established in 1996 to assist income-eligible farmers secure loans and make down payments.
 IADD's participation can be used to supplement the borrower's down payment, thereby helping a farmer secure a loan more readily.
 The lender's risk is also reduced since the IADD provides a "last-in/last-out" loan participation for the financial institution.
-In FY21, seven farmers were assisted through the program with a total of more than \$1 million in loans.
+In FY23, six farmers were assisted through the program with a total of \$1.15 million in loans.